128th Air Refueling Wing: Air Refueling Mission

 On 10 December 1993, the unit suffered a tragedy when a KC-135R, 57-1470, exploded while undergoing routine ground maintenance at General Mitchell Air National Guard Base due to an overheated fuel pump.
 Six NCO maintenance personnel were killed.

-During a 24 February 1994 trip to the Azores the unit completed its very first "roller mission."
+During a 24 February 1994 trip to the Azores the unit completed its first "roller mission".
 The steel rollers are placed on the floor of the aircraft making it very easy to load and unload cargo.
 This gave the aircraft a dual mission; refueling and cargo transport.
-This was a flight of firsts, not only did the 128th Air Refueling Group have its very first roller mission, but their aircraft refueled a B-2 Stealth Bomber and a C-17, the newest Air Force Cargo hauler.
+This was a flight of firsts, not only did the 128th Air Refueling Group have its first roller mission, but their aircraft refueled a B-2 Stealth Bomber and a C-17, the newest Air Force Cargo hauler.
 On 16 October 1995 the 128th Air Refueling Group was redesignated as a Wing due to the Air National Guard Realignment Programming Plan.
 The gaining command of the 128th Air Refueling Wing was Air Mobility Command.

 The 128 ARW joined an elite group of Air National Guard units in April 1996, when the KC-135 simulator became operational.
 The simulator allows the 128th flight crews to be trained more safely and at a lower cost than the KC-135 aircraft.
 During the month of July 1996 over 400 members of the 128th deployed to Pisa Air Base, Italy for Operation Decisive Endeavor.
 Over 5500 personnel from 13 NATO countries joined the 128th as part of IFOR (Implementation Force) air component.
 Unit members had the opportunity to perform their job during deployment rotations from 1 July – 3 August 1996.
 This deployment gave the 128th the opportunity to work with other tankers units from Mississippi and Nebraska, along with the Italian Air Force.

 Soon after the summer flooding of 1997, portions of Southeastern Wisconsin were declared a federal disaster area by President Clinton.
 This opened the door for the Federal Emergency Management Agency to step in.
 Five unit members volunteered for the state activation in order to help process claims and checks to people whose lives were upended following the disastrous flash floods in the Milwaukee area.